 8. Promote the webinar outside your email list

-If you don’t have an extensive email list (and even if you do!), the best way to get more attendees is to promote your little heart out.
+If you don’t have an extensive email list (and even if you do), the best way to get more attendees is with solid promotion.

 Just like any event or sale, there are plenty of digital marketing techniques you can use to generate interest for your webinar.